neetitechhub/SALES-ANALYSIS-DASHBOARD/README.md

     Second Class: 19.99%
     First Class: 15.3%
     Same Day: 5.59%
     Insight: Standard class shipping dominates, suggesting that customers are either cost-conscious or the delivery times for this mode are satisfactory for most.

 **7. Sales by Segment (Donut Chart - Middle Right)**

     Consumer: 50.56%
     Corporate: 30.74%
     Home Office: 18.7%
-    Insight: The majority of sales come from the consumer segment, while corporate and home office segments make up the remaining sales, indicating the focus of business on individual consumers.
+    Insight: The majority of sales come from the consumer segment, while corporate and home office segments - -make up the remaining sales, indicating the focus of business on individual consumers.

 **8. Sales and Profit Relationship (Scatter Plot - Bottom Left)**

     The scatter plot shows a positive correlation between sales and profit, with most of the data points clustered around low-to-mid sales volumes and profits.
-    Insight: There are a few outliers with higher sales, indicating some products or customers bring in higher revenue, but the majority of products or transactions fall within a moderate range.
+    Insight: There are a few outliers with higher sales, indicating some products or customers bring - -in higher revenue, but the majority of products or transactions fall within a moderate range.

 **9. Category Profit Summation (Donut Chart - Bottom Center)**

     Technology: 145.42K (50.79%)
     Office Supplies: 122.47K (42.77%)
     Furniture: 18.44K (6.44%)
     Insight: Technology brings in the most profit, followed closely by Office Supplies, while Furniture has the least contribution to profit despite having a substantial sales volume.

 **10. Treemap Analysis - Category Sales Summation (Bottom Center)**